Data-driven modeling of the regular and chaotic dynamics of an inverted flag from experiments: Results

 Previous findings indicate that as the stiffness $K_B$ decreases, the flag experiences a sequence of different dynamic regimes, as discussed in the Introduction.
 Starting with an undeformed static equilibrium, it progresses through small deflections, small-amplitude flapping, large-amplitude flapping, chaotic flapping, and finally, fully deflected state with the free end pointing downstream as a conventional flag. \cite{kim2013flapping} and \cite{Yu2017} report qualitatively similar bifurcation diagrams after comparing results from water and wind tunnels.
 In our experiments, we focus on mass ratio $\rho_s h/\rho_f L = \mathcal{O}(10^{-2})$ and aspect-ratio $H/L=1$.

-We plot the tip displacements against the stiffness $1/K_B$ to construct the bifurcation diagram for the flag.
-Following \cite{goza2018global} and \cite{TAVALLAEINEJAD2021}, we construct a Poincaré-section based on the tip velocity crossing zero.
+We plot the tip displacements against the stiffness $1/K_B$ to construct the bifurcation diagram for the flag {in Fig.\ref{fig:bif}}.
+Following \cite{goza2018global} and \cite{TAVALLAEINEJAD2021}, we construct a Poincaré-section based on the tip velocity crossing zero. {Detecting the first bifurcation of static divergence is challenging due to imperfections in the mounting procedure and the initial curvature of the flag, as noted by \cite{TAVALLAEINEJAD2021}.
+In the small-amplitude deformed flapping regime, the flag oscillates around the deflected equilibrium with small amplitude.
+As the flag oscillates around the deflected equilibrium instead of the undeflected position, it exhibits asymmetry in the bifurcation diagram in Fig.\ref{fig:bif}.
+This observation is consistent with findings by \cite{TAVALLAEINEJAD2021} and \cite{goza2018global}}.

 As shown in Fig. \ref{fig:bif}, the bifurcation diagrams for both investigated $Re$ are quantitatively similar.
 This aligns with the findings of \cite{sader2016large}, that the flapping dynamics regimes are insensitive to changes in $Re$.
 We find that the first bifurcation leading to large amplitude flapping occurs for $0.18\leq K_B \leq 0.25 $ at $Re = 6\times 10^4$ and for $0.16\leq K_B \leq 0.25 $ at $Re = 10^5$.
-This is consitent with the experiments by \cite{kim2013flapping} who observed such bifurcation for $0.2 \leq K_B \leq 0.25$ at a similar mass ratio.
+This is consistent with the experiments by \cite{kim2013flapping} who observed such bifurcation for $0.2 \leq K_B \leq 0.25$ at a similar mass ratio. { This is expected, despite the variation in aspect ratios between our experiments and those conducted by \cite{kim2013flapping}.
+Our aspect ratio of 1, compared to the range of 1.3 to 2 in \cite{kim2013flapping}, is large.
+As indicated by \cite{sader2016large} and \cite{TAVALLAEINEJAD2021}, this similarity in aspect ratios results in a comparable range of bifurcation behaviors.}

 We observe that under decreasing stiffness $K_B$, the inverted flag explores the same dynamic regimes that have been reported by others, as stated in the Introduction.
-Specifically, we note that the flag stretches straight in the stable undeformed equilibrium, then buckles with small deflections at a stable deflected equilibrium, progresses to small-amplitude asymmetric deformed flapping and then large-amplitude flapping.
-Chaotic behavior is also observed before the flag ultimately becomes fully deflected.
+Specifically, we note that the flag {starts from the straight configuration} in the stable undeformed equilibrium, then buckles with small deflections at a stable deflected equilibrium, progresses to small-amplitude asymmetric deformed flapping and then large-amplitude flapping.
+Chaotic behavior, {characterized by a positive Lyapunov exponent (as will be shown in Section 3.4)}, is also observed before the flag ultimately becomes fully deflected.